Noun + Preposition Collocations in English (With Examples & Practice)

 • The charity is trying to raise awareness of the problem.

-Noun + in collocations
+Noun + IN collocations

 • Peter had great difficulty in learning Japanese grammar.

-• Lucy has already had some experience in teaching.
+• Lucy already has some experience in

 • I took a lesson in windsurfing last summer.

-• Sandra had a passionate belief in justice.
+• Sandra has a strong belief in

 • Bob didn’t have much success in his career.

-Noun + preposition collocations
+Noun + TO collocations

 • We accepted the invitation to Monica’s birthday party.